-- 7.98 Our approach to water resources planning has moved from one of being company focussed in WRMP19 to being regionally focussed in WRMP24.
-Our supply forecast, demand forecast, allowance for uncertainty, and approach to options development and appraisal have all followed regionally aligned methods, and our investment modelling approach is to determine the Best Value plan for the WRSE region, rather than considering Thames Water customers in isolation. - 7.99 Regarding feasibility assessment of water resources options, WRSE has introduced new initiatives to ensure that all feasible options are considered.
+- 7.103 Our approach to water resources planning has moved from one of being company focussed in WRMP19 to being regionally focussed in WRMP24.
+Our supply forecast, demand forecast, allowance for uncertainty, and approach to options development and appraisal have all followed regionally aligned methods, and our investment modelling approach is to determine the Best Value plan for the WRSE region, rather than considering Thames Water customers in isolation. - 7.104 Regarding feasibility assessment of water resources options, WRSE has introduced new initiatives to ensure that all feasible options are considered.
 The first of these was the analysis of company rejection registers to identify options rejected by one company which could be feasible for a different company, while the second was the identification and development of option types with specific potential benefits to regional planning.
 These were: a) Multisector options (for inclusion in regional rather than company WRMPs), b) intra-regional, inter-zonal transfers, c) Catchment options and d) Resilience options.
 These workstreams are described in further detail in WRSE reports published on their website (Home | WRSE Water Resource South East).
 WRSE also encouraged the proposal of options from third parties.

 Option Organisation Description Assessment RWE raw water purchase RWE In 2021, RWE made an offer through the WRSE stakeholder engagement tool of up to 45 MI/d of resource in the River Thames, proposing both licence trade schemes and schemes involving new Water Treatment Works.
 Options have been screened by Thames Water and Affinity Water.
 Mendip quarries West Country Water Resources (WCWR) RAPID's gap analysis identified potential for redevelopment of a quarry in the Mendips as a potential reservoir.
 Pre-feasibility report and Gate 1 submission have been prepared by Wessex Water and South West Water to include the option as a potential resource for either WCWR, or WRSE.
 The regional reconciliation has ruled out this transfer in all scenarios for WRSE companies' use as the water is required to meet the West Country regional demands.
-It is therefore
+It is therefore rejected as an option to supply Thames Water.
+Extreme Drought WaterLevel Proposal for sea tankering of water from Norway to London Categorised as a 'more before 4' option and as such

-7.100 A summary of third party options submitted to WRSE is described in Table 7-7.
+7.105 A summary of third-party options submitted to WRSE is described in Table 7-8.